 In the end, I have no interest in building this kind of radical elite, or a movement of 'activists,' or for that matter, an all-inclusive liberal 'reform' movement.
 As anarchists, we should be more ambitious than any of those limited options.
 And we have good reason.
-A growing contingent of anti-authoritarians is grappling with ways to radically bridge struggles and strengthen resistance.
-Many, many people are pushing the envelope and experimenting with inspiring projects - from community-rooted anarchist organizing in Bellingham, Washington to networks among anti-authoritarians of color in Montreal.
-The most worthwhile aspect of critiquing the activist role is in opening up just these kinds of possibilities for innovative modes of organization and sharpened social struggles.
+A growing contingent of antiauthoritarians is grappling with ways to radically bridge struggles and strengthen resistance.
+Many, many people are pushing the envelope and experimenting with inspiring projects - from community-rooted anarchist organizing in Bellingham, WashHe sees this process, unfolding in multiple ways and rooted in our everyday lives, as the core of an anarchist revolutionary strategy.
+Hence he approaches the activist role from a different angle than Andrew X, J. Kellstadt, or sasha, though he is equally critical.
+Identifying an activist as "a person who is responsible to a defined issue" (which, incidentally, can be anarchism itself), he observes, "The constituency of activism is other activists and potential activists, motivated through their individual moral commitments to a given issue."

-Fortunately our path ahead is forged collectively.
-Let's endeavor, then, as sasha urges, to bring a true spirit of critical reflection to bear on our efforts.
-And to borrow a phrase from James Mumm, let's stop trying to create an insular movement of anarchists and dividual moral commitments to a given issue."
 Yet, he warns, "primary commitment to an issue is in contradiction to a primary commitment to power with others."